MALtUNEsmu/SUDO_KILLER/README.md

 By default, if the NOPASSWD tag is applied to any of the entries for a user on a host, you will be able to run "sudo -l" without a password.
 This behavior may be overridden via the verifypw and listpw options.

-However, these rules only affect the current user, so if user impersonation is possible (using su) sudo -l should be launched from this user as well.
+However, these rules only affect the current user, so if user impersonation is possible (using su), sudo -l should be launched from this user as well.

 Sometimes the file /etc/sudoers can be read even if sudo -l is not accessible without password.